Joaoluislins/algotrader/README.md

 *I'm first developing a working stage of the project on colab to then gradually, and while learning, move it to AWS in order to simulate a production environment.*

 Project built by personal motivation.
-Accompanied by the mentors of the Data Engineering bootcamp at [How Bootcamps](https://howedu.com.br/cohort/engenharia-de-dados/?gclid=Cj0KCQiAmpyRBhC-ARIsABs2EAqENMpiYYuGn9bKLYI-btMdAS8R3be_UNzxraVEg4tDxT1Rkka8vRAaAsG5EALw_wcB).
+Accompanied by mentors of the Data Engineering bootcamp at [How Bootcamps](https://howedu.com.br/cohort/engenharia-de-dados/?gclid=Cj0KCQiAmpyRBhC-ARIsABs2EAqENMpiYYuGn9bKLYI-btMdAS8R3be_UNzxraVEg4tDxT1Rkka8vRAaAsG5EALw_wcB).
 <br />